- Home

 Though capital letters weren’t always used to describe Opening Day, Paul Dickson, in his eponymous work, The Dickson Baseball Dictionary, says that the term is usually capitalized, as is its counterpart, Opening Night.
 Many baseball fans fall in line with Smith’s thinking, as it represents an unofficial holiday and an excuse to skip school or call in sick to the office.
 MLB.com’s style guide concurs with Dickson, and the SABR style guide suggests that the letters only be capitalized when referring to a specific season’s Opening Day.
 Otherwise, generic opening days, such as those of a series, remain lower case.

 However, Opening Day is hardly a generic day or concept.
 Major League Baseball has produced logos specifically for Opening Day since at least as early as 2002.
-Topps has created “Opening Day” baseball card sets over the past 16 seasons.
+Topps has created “Opening Day” baseball card sets over the past two decades.
 As the Reds’ Frank Bancroft discovered at the turn of the previous century, if there is money to be made on Opening Day, individuals will find a way to make it happen.

 Yet those who profit on Opening Day are baseball fans throughout the world, for it is an opportunity to begin the season with a sense of renewed hope and optimism.
 Every team starts the day with a clean slate and an equal chance to win the World Series.